 At the MM and Phantom Prospects, infill drilling was undertaken to support and assist with resource definition and preparation of the maiden mineral resource.
 The Company also commenced drilling an IP target east of the MM Prospect, which following positive drill results, was named the MC Prospect.
-The MC Prospect was not detected in original soil sampling programs due to the area showing no gold response due to transported material.
+The MC Prospect was not detected in original soil sampling programs as the area had no gold anomalism due to transported material.
 Following the IP survey undertaken in November 2012 and scout AC drilling in the area, numerous targets have been generated and are being systematically followed up with drill programs, the results of which are encouraging.